 Future of the Guest Posting

-For the past few years, Content Marketing is gradually taking over TV Advertising, and due to that, the value of high-quality contents will increase with time.
+For the past few years, Content Marketing is gradually taking over TV Advertising, and due to that, the value of high-quality content will increase with time.

 I mean who doesn’t want a well-researched and high-quality article for their site for FREE?

-So, till the Content Marketing keeps entertaining people – Guest Posting isn’t going to be dead.
+So, till Content Marketing keeps entertaining people – Guest Posting isn’t going to be dead.